Didactic Curriculum

 Inaugural and virtual Health Advocacy day with talk from Congresswoman Ayanna Pressley.

-Health Policy and Advocacy Series
+Health Policy & Physician Advocacy Series

 Residents use Visual Thinking Strategies to hone observational skills in our Art of Observation curriculum at the Museum of Fine Arts.